Lazy-load translations

 • Set lazy option to true (or to configuration object if you want to customize some options).

-• Configure locales option as an array of object, where each object has a file or files key whose value is the translation file corresponding to the locale.
+• Configure locales option as an array of objects, where each object has a file or files key whose value is the translation file corresponding to the locale.

-• Optionally, remove all messages that you might have passed to Vue I18n via vueI18n option.
+• Optionally, remove all messages that you might have passed to Vue I18n via the vueI18n option.

-• Each file can return either an Object.
+• Each file or files can return either an Object, or a function that returns Promise which must return an Object.

 Basic usage